Xlr8t0r/O-zonyther/README.md

-# Paradither official github page
+# Paradyther official github page

 not release, this will be edited after.